zzhang82/web422/notes/angular-routing-intro.md

 <br>

 Notice the `routes` constant.
-Soon, we will edit the contents of the array to add *route objects*.
-Each of these route objects has a *string path*, and the name of a *component class*.
+Soon, we will edit the contents of the empty array, and add *route objects*.
+Each of these route objects has a *string URL path*, and the name of a *component class*.

 Before we add each route object, we will `import` the component that it refers to.
 For example: